williampedrini/rest-house-authorization-server/README.md

 # Rest House API

-This project contains the representation of a authorization server, responsible for generating tokens, managing users and also their authorities.
+This project contains the representation of an authorization server, responsible for generating tokens, managing users and also their authorities.

 ## Getting Started